microsoft/oxa-tools/README.md

+# oxa-tools

-# oxa-tools: Open edX on Azure
+Deploying and maintaining Open edX on Azure

-## Deploying high availability (development and test) instance
+## Deploying single machine instance (for development and test)

 Execute onebox.sh on any Ubuntu 16 machine.